Mission & Values

-Tandana is built on a different perspective, a first-person orientation toward other people in relationship.
-And that stance gives to us and to our friends full human agency, the chance to act in meaningful ways and to participate in live encounters between different people.
+Tandana is built on a first-person orientation toward other people in relationship.
+This stance gives to us and to our friends full human agency, the chance to act in meaningful ways and to participate in live encounters between different people.
 It allows us to see opportunities for collaborating to make dreams come true, rather than problems that require technical intervention.

 This orientation leads to a spirit of sharing, based on simple human values like respect and responsibility.
 An attitude of respect calls us to honor the ability of community members to define their own priorities and initiate their own projects.
 It builds confidence among community members, leading them to invest in collaboration with us.